BeibeiIsFreshman/SAM-USOD/README.md

 Please criticize and correct me.
 I will reply to your message as soon as possible.

 The USOD10k training set can be downloaded from the publisher of USOD10k.
-“USOD10K: A New Benchmark Dataset for Underwater Salient Object Detection”
+“USOD10K: A New Benchmark Dataset for Underwater Salient Object Detection”--https://github.com/LinHong-HIT/USOD10K.

 The SAM fine-tuning framework is available on the release site of MDSAM.
 “Multi-Scale and Detail-Enhanced Segment Anything Model for Salient Object Detection”